 While in Idaho, my kids enjoyed their grandmother’s strawberry freezer jam and so did my husband and I. I stopped off at a roadside farm stand after our hike yesterday and picked up some beautiful and sweet raspberries.
 My kids and I made a batch of raspberry freezer jam this afternoon and they are looking forward to eating it with breakfast tomorrow.

 Wash the raspberries.
 Remove half to a thin wire strainer, and mash the berries into a bowl, this will remove the seeds and will produce a raspberry puree.

 Note: Reducing sugar, water, pectin or raspberries will result in set failures.
 USE EXACT AMOUNTS.

-Add exactly 3 1/2 cups of sugar, 1 cup of water and one packet of pectin to a saucepan.
-Bring mixture to a boil on medium high heat, stirring constantly.
+Add exactly 3 1/2 cups of sugar, 1 cup of water, and one packet of pectin to a saucepan.
+Bring mixture to a boil on medium-high heat, stirring constantly.
 Boil and stir for 1 minute.
 Remove from heat.
 Quickly stir puree from the mashed raspberries into the hot sugar mixture along with the remaining whole raspberries.
 Stir until thoroughly mixed.
-Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; Cover.
+Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; cover.
 Let stand at room temperature for 24 hours until set.
-Refrigerate up to 3 weeks.
+Refrigerate for up to 3 weeks.
 Otherwise, store in the freezer for up to 1 year.